 Have you spotted the right markets for your business yet?

 Your strategy has a big influence on your success.
 The markets to focus on.
 The products to offer.
 And how to make them available.
 You can easily make a wrong decision.
 And as a result risk the profitability and eventually existence of your organization.
 But what is the right market?
 And what makes your offer right for a specific market?
+A strategic market analysis can provide you with the answers.

-What is a marketing analysis?
+What is a strategic market analysis?

 Why should you perform one?